Skip to content

 • Fry + ing = frying

-Exception – There is an exception to the above rule where -y preceded by a consonant.
+Exception – There is an exception to the above rule where -y is preceded by a consonant.
 But here the letter y does not change to i.
 For example

 • Shy + ly = shyness